 The upper two floors are not accessible to wheelchairs.
-However we do provide ramps to enable manual wheelchair access on the ground floor.
+However, we do provide ramps to enable manual wheelchair access on the ground floor.
 The Hall is not suitable for pushchairs as the upper floors are not accessible, we recommend leaving pushchairs at the front desk.

-If you are organising a group visit and there are members of your party for whom the stairs will be a problem, please inform us in advance and we will ensure we have extra guides to conduct our “virtual tour” of the upper floors of the Hall.
+If you are organising a group visit and there are members of your party for whom the stairs will be a problem, please inform us in advance and we will ensure we have extra guides to conduct our virtual tour of the upper floors of the Hall.

 We have created sensory tours of both the Hall and the Gardens with accompanying tactile drawings and plans.
 As our tours are designed to be experienced with a sighted companion we can provide a volunteer to accompany our visually impaired visitors, bookable in advance by calling our estate office.